 NEUROLOGICAL TYPE ACCORDING TO THE “SCOLIOSIS RESEARCH SOCIETY.”

 The scoliotic curvature develops due to the presence of underlying neurological conditions like cerebral palsy, myelomeningocele, Guillain-Barré syndrome, or other spinal cord injuries.

 These are curvatures that develop as the result of a traumatic incident to the spine.
 The occurrence of fractures and dislocations can cause damage to growth plates and instability in the spine.
-As growth progresses, the spinal development will adapt to the instability, leading to the presence of curvature.
+As growth progresses, the spinal development will adapt to the instability, leading to curvature.

 ADOLESCENT IDIOPATHIC SCOLIOSIS

-The Adolescent Idiopathetic Scoliosis or Skoliosis most common type of skoliosis starts after the age of 10 years in an otherwise healthy person and has no apparent cause.
+Adolescent Idiopathetic Scoliosis or Skoliosis most common type of skoliosis that starts after 10 years in an otherwise healthy person and has no apparent cause.
 While the incidence of subtle curves is similar in both sexes, the ratio of boys to girls with curves in the treatment category is 1:8-10.
-AIS in girls account for about 90 percent of curves seen in clinical practice.
+AIS in girls accounts for about 90 percent of curves seen in clinical practice.
 The cause of idiopathic skoliosis is being investigated worldwide.
 It is probably genetic, but no one knows for sure yet.

 Avoid the Insane and Nonsensical Scoliosis Treatment options that Lead to Surgery?